ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 # Working Papers
 **Bridges, Market Access, and City Growth**

 *This study uses a two-way fixed-effects model to explore how bridge connectivity influences city growth and the spatial distribution of economic activity across 8,000 city clusters in India.
 By constructing a counterfactual market access measure that removes bridge connections from the transportation network, I isolate the marginal impact of bridges.
-Preliminary analysis with a newly geocoded dataset of 1,172 large bridges suggests that bridge connectivity contributed to approximately 12% of built-up area growth in the post-liberalization period.
-Additionally, evidence indicates spatial sorting of firms away from bridge sites, consistent with urban agglomeration models.
-These effects are most pronounced in cities with active urban land development authorities, highlighting their critical role in coordination and market clearing.*
+Preliminary analysis with a newly geocoded dataset of 1,172 large bridges suggests that bridge connectivity contributed to approximately 12% of built-up area growth in the post-liberalization period.*

 <span style="color:blue">Latest version available here</span>